apache/tvm/src/runtime/hexagon/profiler/README.md

 # Hexagon lightweight instrumentation based profiling (LWP)

 For Hexagon, LWP can be used to get function and loop level processor cycle count.
-This's done by instrumenting the code with profiling builtin calls using a TIR pass.
+This is done by instrumenting the code with profiling builtin calls using a TIR pass.
 During codegen, these builtin calls are replaced with the calls to a hexagon specific handler which records the runtime information into a buffer.
 This buffer is written into a JSON file ('lwp.json') which is processed to construct